juicejuice/homeassistant_redback/README.md

 ## Notes

 - This was developed for the ST10000 Smart Hybrid (three phase) inverter with integrated battery
+- This has also been tested for the SH5000 Smart Hybrid (single phase) inverter with integrated battery (thanks to "pcal" from HA Community forums)
 - If you have a different model I would be interested to adapt the code to suit, but would need some data packets from your system
 - I have provided sufficient sensor entities to drive the "Energy" dashboard on HA, you just need to configure your dashboard with the relevant "Total" sensors